International Legal Frameworks

 Child Protection Instruments

-The UN Convention on the Rights of the Child and its Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography provide specific protections for children against trafficking and exploitation.
+The UN Convention on the Rights of the Child and its Optional Protocol establish legal protections against the sale of children, child prostitution, and child pornography.
+These instruments define state obligations to prevent child trafficking and exploitation.

 View